scouten/ericscouten.travel/content/2026/02-22+south-africa/05-to-lesotho/index.md

 bounds = {sw = [-34.072, 18.589], ne = [-26.124, 28.255]}
 cover = "es-262-9036"
 cover_cdn_key = "img/v1/2026/02/es-262-9036"
+cover_alt = "A wide grassland plain of golden, dry grass stretches toward a low range of flat-topped hills and buttes on the horizon, with a faint dirt track curving through the foreground under a bright blue sky scattered with puffy white clouds."
 +++

 "There is a border nearby … I must cross it!"
 I might have to ask that this be engraved on my tombstone.
 It is _so_ me.